omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 There is no protocol fee taken during closing a channel.
 Only gas fee in BTC occurs.

+## O(1) complexity of add and remove

+TO DO(Ben, Neo): apply binary tree to store ranged liquidity and limit orders, which has `O(1)` time complexity in adding and removing.

 ## channel state transition